theultimates124/LifeSeries/README.md

 <summary>/lives</summary>

 *This command is only available when you have selected a Series.*
-*When the selected series is Limited Life, all `amount` arguments are replaced with `time` arguments.*
 - `/lives` - Shows you the amount of lives you have. *No permissions required.*
 - `/lives reload` - Reloads the teams of all players.
 This should never be necessary to run.
 - `/lives add <player> [amount]` - Adds `[amount]` lives to `<player>`.
 If `[amount]` is not specified, it defaults to 1.